gvwilson/sensibleadventures/misc/bear-02.md

 That done, he helped Sergeant Gyalpa get down onto the ground.
-The sergeant had to lie down on top of Bucket, then swing his good leg over her back and slid down into Prince Lormay's arms, trying as he did so to keep his good leg underneath him.
+The sergeant had to lie down on top of Bucket, then swing his good leg over her back and slid down into Prince Thokmay's arms, trying as he did so to keep his good leg underneath him.
 Bucket whinnied, but did not step away, as the sergeant first sat, and then lay down, on the ground beside her.
 "Just---just straighten it at the knee," the